 You Are Not Alone

-There are no figures to know how many people over the age of nineteen die while their parents are still living, but considering the fact that today, average life expectancy for Americans is 78, chances are that number is quite high as well.
+There are no figures to know how many people over nineteen die while their parents are still living.
+Still, because today, the average life expectancy (CDC) for Americans is 78, chances are that number is quite high as well.

 Things to Know When You’ve Lost a Child

-There are a number of things that parents who have lost children find to be true and universal.
+There are several things that parents who have lost children find to be true and universal.

 Mourning is Eternal